TL;DR

 Model: Staff augmentation / direct hire

 Revelo is a LatAm-focused talent marketplace that handles compliance and payroll for hires placed through its platform.
-The company's strongest compliance coverage is in Brazil and Mexico, where it operates with the most established local payroll infrastructure.
+Revelo's deepest operational infrastructure is in Brazil and Mexico, where it maintains the most established local payroll systems.
 Revelo offers a 14-day trial period on placements, which gives buyers a lower-risk entry point compared to vendors that require longer commitments upfront.

 The model is more transactional than dedicated team providers, with faster placement timelines for individual contributors.